How Do Applications Work?

 setExpiration('14 days')

-There is a whole chapter ready for you, describing what can be configured and how to define your own services.
+There's an entire chapter prepared for you describing what can be configured and how to define your own services.

-Once you get into the creation of services, you will come across the word autowiring.
-This is a gadget that will make your life incredibly easier.
-It can automatically pass objects where you need them (in the constructors of your classes, for example) without having to do anything.
-You will find that the DI container in Nette is a small miracle.
+Once you delve a bit into service creation, you'll encounter the term autowiring.
+This is a feature that will simplify your life incredibly.
+It can automatically pass objects where you need them (for example, in the constructors of your classes) without you having to do anything.
+You'll discover that the DI container in Nette is a small miracle.

 What Next?

-In addition to the above, Nette has a whole arsenal of useful classes, database layer, etc. Try purposely just click through documentation.
-Or visit blog.
-You will discover a lot of interesting things.
+In addition to what's described above, Nette offers a whole arsenal of useful classes, a database layer, etc. Try clicking through the documentation.
+Or visit the blog.
+You'll discover many interesting things.

-Let the framework bring you a lot of joy 💙
+May the framework bring you much joy 💙